How Do Life Insurance Companies Make Money?

 Premiums RevenueRegular payments from policyholdersDirect revenue generation

-InvestmentsReturns from bonds, stocks, real estateLong-term profitability
+InvestmentsReturns from bonds, stocks, and real estateLong-term profitability

 Policy LapsesPolicies that expire without payoutDirect profit to insurer